References

 The fingerprint of a chant consists of the first five intervals of the melody (i.e. treble part or the highest sounding note).

-Click on an entry in the fingerprint column to go to an overview page for that fingerprint.
-This will display a list of all "melodies" that start with that fingerprint.
-The list includes the composer name and the number of references for that melody.
 Since the chants may have different keys, the list does not differentiate between keys, but major and minor keys are separately listed.

 In some listings the fingerprint is followed by two numbers in parentheses these numbers are essentially a summary of the overview page.
 They have the following meaning: